 - Optional: Include a “Guaranteed Purchase” price that will guarantee the bidder wins the item.
 This price should be 150% of the value of the item.

-Greater Giving Event Software provides multiple options for printing professional-looking bid sheets, including a wizard that allows you to customize the layout.
-To learn more, visit: greatergiving.com/all-products/event-software.aspx.
-As part of a well-orchestrated event, great bid sheets can help improve your guests’ experience and simplify the bidding process.
+Greater Giving Event Software provides multiple options for printing professional-looking silent auction bid sheets, including a wizard that allows you to customize the layout.
+To learn more, visit: Greater Giving Event Software.
+As part of a well-orchestrated event, great silent auction bid sheets can help improve your guests’ experience and simplify the bidding process.

 Want to go digital?
 Try mobile bidding!

 If you’d like to eliminate the need for bid sheets altogether, try mobile bidding.
 Your guests will use their smart phones or tablets to bid on auction items.
 They can bid from anywhere in the room and they’ll get a text message when they’ve been outbid.
 Mobile bidding allows supporters to participate in your auction even if they can’t attend the event.
 It’s more convenient, more fun and ultimately more successful in generating revenue.
-To learn more about Greater Giving Mobile Bidding visit: greatergiving.com/all-products/mobile-bidding.
+Click here to learn more about Greater Giving Mobile Bidding.

-Interested in Greater Giving Mobile Bidding?
+Interested in Greater Giving Online Bidding?
 Give us your email below and we’ll follow up with some more helpful information to get mobile bidding at your next event!